Ant Insights: Empowering non-technical data consumers to efficiently unlock insights with the Self-Analytic Tool

 Milestone4: Scaling to All Self-Analytic Tools

-Throughout the end-to-end design process for the benchmark tool Metric Insights, I also oversaw and aligned the design efforts for other self-analytic tools in parallel, such as User Distribution, User Retention, and Attribution.
-These tools, in their MVP stage, were primarily supported by design contractors and product managers.
+Throughout the design process for the benchmark tool Metric Insights, I also oversaw and aligned the design efforts for other self-analytic tools developed in parallel, such as User Distribution, User Retention, and Attribution.
+These tools, in their MVP stage, were primarily supported by the PM and engineers.
+How might we effectively upgrade and unify the user experience across all the tools, while taking technical efficiency into consideration?

 After validating the design patterns in Metric Insights, I developed a comprehensive design framework and strategies, along with detailed specifications for updated components.
-This framework enabled design collaborators, PMs, and developers to deliver a consistent and cohesive user experience across all self-analytic tools, both existing and future.
+This framework enabled design collaborators, PMs, and developers to deliver a consistent and cohesive user experience across all the existing self-analytic tools and future tools.

 Impact